gregberge/react-teleporter/.github/ISSUE_TEMPLATE/feature.md

 ## Pitch

-Why does this feature belong in the xstyled ecosystem?
+Why does this feature belong in the react-teleporter ecosystem?